squillero/computer-sciences/Python/exams/fantacalcio/README.md

 The budget available to form the team is 260 Millions of Fanta_USDs.

 Write a plan to form the virtual team squad.
-20 Millions of Fanta_USDs are destined for goalkeepers, 40 for defenders, 80 to midfielders and 120 to attackers.
+20 Millions of Fanta_USDs are destined for goalkeepers, 40 for defenders, 80 to midfielders and 120 to forwards.
 For each role, the program buys the most expensive footballer among those that meet the following two conditions:

 - the player's price is less than or equal to the budget